 17.3.1.
 Response time

-At least one of the audible or haptic information signals that meets the requirements as described in 17.2., shall be given to the driver within a maximum of 0.6 seconds after the start of the backing event, when tested according to paragraph 2. of Annex 10.
+At least one of the acoustic or haptic information signals that meets the requirements as described in 17.2., shall be given to the driver within a maximum of 0.6 seconds after the start of the backing event, when tested according to paragraph 2. of Annex 10.

+17.4 The effectiveness of the detection system shall not be adversely affected by magnetic or electrical fields.
+This shall be demonstrated by compliance with the technical requirements and transitional provisions of UN Regulation No. 10, 05 series of amendments or any later series of amendments.

 18. Modifications of the vehicle type and extension of approval